-There is a huge different between prices in grocery stores, and the strange thing is there isn’t a huge variation in terms of what you actually get.
+There is a huge difference between prices in grocery stores, and the strange thing is, there isn’t a huge variation in terms of what you actually get.

 The biggest supermarkets

 The big three supermarkets are the ones you would be most familiar with, and combined they actually have over an almost 80% market share on supermarket sales in Australia.

 Because they have a stranglehold on the market, they can basically set their own price.
 No wonder so many people are finding it tough to make ends meet.
 The big three also spend exorbitant amounts of money on advertising, rewards programs and ‘specials’ (loss leaders) to try and entice customers into their stores.

 So where am I shopping?

 Aldi is a no frills supermarket (similar to Lidl) and operates on a completely different strategy to the big three supermarkets in Australia (Coles, Woolworths and IGA).
 While they maintain a few standard aisles of consumer staples and general processed rubbish, their main focus is on offering a small range of high quality stock with rock bottom prices.
 They are probably better known for their ‘crazy central aisles’ full of the ‘mind blowing Aldi shit.’

 I tell you what, I seriously have to stay away from those aisles.
 Sure – why not bring home a 2 stroke petrol chainsaw for only $49.99 with your weekly fruit and veg?
 But seriously, some of this ‘mind blowing Aldi shit’ are legit goods, for example all my gym shorts and snow gear came from Aldi!